blurrycontour/zuul-gerrit/doc/source/discussion/components.rst

 There are several commands which can be run to control the executor's behavior once it is running.

-In order to stop the executor and under normal circumstances it is best to pause and wait for all currently running jobs to finish before stopping it.
-To do so run ``zuul-executor pause``.
+To pause the executor and prevent it from running new jobs you can run ``zuul-executor pause``.

+To cause the executor to stop accepting new jobs and exit when all running jobs have finished you can run ``zuul-executor graceful``.
+Under most circumstances this will be the best way to stop Zuul.

 To stop the executor immediately, run ``zuul-executor stop``.
 Jobs that were running on the stopped executor will be rescheduled on other executors.